secondRZ/swe-interview/topics/cs-details.md

   * `.ContainsKey()` and `.ContainsValue()` search for both respectively, though if you're only searching for values, you may be better off with a hashset.

+## LINQ

+* Linq is a way to query with your code.
+It looks a lot like JS filter.
+You can use it on anything that implements IEnumerable&lt;T&gt;
+* Start by `using System.Linq;`
+* See the LINQ project for syntax.

 ## OOP

 * Properties and methods default to `private` access.
 Even the constructor has to be made `public`.